-Not only are these services leaking your email, so are agencies such as the NASA and GCHQ.
+Not only are these services leaking your email; so are agencies like NASA and GCHQ.
 Even those with nothing to hide have something to hide.
 Maybe you have banking details in your email that should remain private.
-Maybe you have a note from your doctor that should be private.
+Perhaps you have communication from your doctor that should be private.
 Either way, you deserve secure email which uses encryption, and we will look at it now.

 Secure email and encrypted email accounts

-First, you are going to need a way to send secure email.
-That is what GNU Privacy Guard is for.
-There are three different places that you can download GNU Privacy Guard:
+First, you are going to need a way to send a secure email.
+That is what the GNU Privacy Guard—an encryption software program—is for.
+There are three different places that you can download the GNU Privacy Guard (GnuPG):

 Secure email: you need a plug-in for your email client

-If you don’t already, you need to be using either Microsoft Outlook, Mozilla Thunderbird, or Apple Mail email clients.
-You are going to configure GNU Privacy Guard through them:
+If you don’t a ready email client, you need to use Microsoft Outlook, Mozilla Thunderbird, or Apple Mail.
+You are going to configure the GNU Privacy Guard through these clients:

 - Microsoft Outlook: The plug-in that you need for this is called GpgOL.
 It comes with your download of GNU Privacy Guard for Windows.

 - Mozilla Thunderbird: The plug-in that will integrate here is known as Enigmail.
-While you need it for Thunderbird, it will actually work for all others.
+While you need it for Thunderbird, it will actually work for all email clients.

-- Apple Mail: You will get a GPG Suite download when you get the GNU Privacy Guard.
+- Apple Mail: You will get a GPG Sweet download when you get the GNU Privacy Guard.

 The easiest thing to do would be to get Enigmail.
-It works across all platforms, and you’ll be ready to install and use it on a different machine with no learning curve should you need to.
+It works across all platforms, and you’ll be ready to install and use it on a different machine with zero learning curve.

-You have all of the software that you need now, what’s next is you just need to get it working.
-We will also look at generating your public and private keys, how to share your private key, and the encryption and decryption of email.
+You have all the software programs—GnuPG, email client, and the plug-in—that you need now.
+What’s next is you just need to get them working together.
+We will also look at generating public and private keys, how to share your private key, and the encryption and decryption of email.

-Since this is no easy task, I am going to share YouTube videos which will walk you through it.
-This is one of those instances where seeing is better than reading.
+Since these are no easy task, I am going to find YouTube videos which will walk you through it.
+It’s one of those instances where seeing is better than reading.